a chargé de recherche (equivalent to Assistant Professor) at the Paris School of Economics / INRA.

 My research interests lie around commitment problems and corruption in developing countries - for more information, see my research page or Google Scholar profile.
 I teach a course entitled 'Economics of Regulation in Developing Countries' on the Public Policy and Development Masters at PSE.

-I completed my PhD at the University of Oxford, supervised by John Vickers and Steve Bond.
-The focus of the thesis was on the ways in which infrastructure regulation in developing countries needs to be different from that in more developed countries, and I have worked on this issue as a consultant to the World Bank.
-After my PhD, I was a Fellow of the Overseas Development Institute, employed as an Economist in the Ministry of Finance and Development Planning in Malawi.
-I have also undertaken work on the issue of economic inequality with the Institute for Fiscal Studies.
-I am an Associate Fellow of the European Centre for Advanced Research in Economics and Statistics (ECARES) at the Université libre de Bruxelles.
+I completed my PhD in 2010 at the University of Oxford, supervised by John Vickers and Steve Bond.
+The focus of the thesis was on the ways in which infrastructure regulation in developing countries needs to be different from that in more developed countries.
+After my PhD, I was an Overseas Development Institute Fellow, employed as an Economist in the Ministry of Finance and Development Planning in Malawi.
+There I worked mostly on social protection and macroeconomics.
+I have also worked as a consultant for the Center for Global Development, Institute for Fiscal Studies, Inter-American Development Bank, Resolution Foundation, Tax Justice Network and World Bank.
+During Spring 2016 I visited the University of California Berkeley as a Fulbright Scholar.